Mariem-Ben-Salah/Decision-Tree-Recommendation-System/README.md

 # I. Introduction

-## 1. 🌳 Decision-Tree RecommendationSystem 🌳
+## 1. 🌳 Decision-Tree Recommendation System 🌳

 This project is aimed at developing an image recommendation system based on user preferences, using Decision Trees as the main machine learning model.
 The project was completed as a part of a Data Mining course and implemented in Python.